vgonisanz/pipegochi/README.md

 * *Official reference:* For information on installing libraries, see: http://www.arduino.cc/en/Guide/Libraries.
 * *Summary*: By default uncompress both zips and rename removing suffix into ```${USER_ARDUINO_PATH}/arduino/libraries``` path.
 Opening arduino IDE will found it on Examples > Custom examples.

-# Compile
+# How to compile Compile

-To compile the code just:
+Assuming you are using all submodules, to compile the code run the following commands:
 ```
 mkdir build && cd build
 cmake -DINPUT_BOARD=pro -DINPUT_PORT=/dev/ttyUSB0 -DINPUT_SERIAL=minicom -DBOARD_CPU=16MHzatmega328 ..